Snepsts/DataCommsFTPClient/readme.md

 	* The second for the port/application number you run it on.
 		* We recommended using something around 2000x (x being 0-9), make sure you use the same number for this client as you did for the server.
-	* i.e. DataCommsChatClient.exe localhost 20003
+	* i.e. DataCommsEchoChatClient.exe localhost 20003
 * You should be good to use our basic Echo Chat setup now!
 * You can exit the application by sending the message "exit".